cloudera/llama/README.txt

 the 64-bit version of CentOS or Ubuntu (for example) inside of the VM.
 This is required for us to build both 32 and 64 bit native libraries.

-=== Java, Forrest and Ant
+=== Java and Apache Forrest

-The build process requires that you have Apache Ant, Apache Forrest and Sun Java JDK 5 and 6 (for JDK 6 you need both the 32-bit and 64-bit JDK).
+The build process requires that you have Apache Forrest and Sun Java JDK 5 and 6 (for JDK 6 you need both the 32-bit and 64-bit JDK).
 The build script need to know the locations of these tools.

 In the root directory of the 'cdh' git repository, you could create a file called 'my.properties' which points to the location of these tools, e.g.

+.Sample contents of my.properties file
 ----
-# The file my.properties allows you to set build configuration
 java32.home=/home/matt/bin/jdk1.6.0_14_i586
 java64.home=/home/matt/bin/jdk1.6.0_14_x86_64
 java5-home=/home/matt/bin/jdk1.5.0_19
 forrest-home=/home/matt/bin/apache-forrest-0.8
 ----

-For Ant, you will need set the environment variable 'ANT_HOME' to the location you downloaded and extracted the Ant, e.g. for bash
+=== Apache Ant

+You need to install Apache version greater than or equal to 1.7.1.

+[IMPORTANT]
+You should download the Apache Ant tarball from http://ant.apache.org/.
+There are currently no good Debian and RPM packages for Apache Ant.

+.Setting Ant Environment Variables
 ----
 export ANT_HOME="/workspace/apache-ant-1.7.1"
 export PATH="${PATH}:${ANT_HOME}/bin"